 Air in worm farms can be helped by regular tossing of the contents of the container.

-In particular, look for any areas where the material is compacted; gently tossing it will help prevent any anaerobic bacteria from flourishing.
+In particular look for any areas where the material is compacted; gently tossing it will help prevent anaerobic bacteria from flourishing.

-This is especially true if it gets too hot, either from the ambient temperature, or too much nitrogen rich feed-stock.
+This is especially true if it gets hot, either from the ambient temperature; or too much nitrogen-rich feed stock.

-Remember that the worms can be injured; do not use a garden spade that would cut some of them in half and kill them; you will not end up with two living wrigglies, but one dead one.
+Remember that the worms can be injured; do not use a garden spade that would cut some of them in half and kill them.
+You will not end up with two living wrigglies, but one dead critter.

 Having said all this, the worms are amazingly tolerant provided you use a modicum of common sense.
 The material must not be too dry, nor should it be flooded with rainwater; a proper roof and drainage at the bottom is important.

-If no leachate drips from the bottom of your worm farm into the bucket, it may be too dry, or the outlet may be blocked; use a watering can.
-If you get a lot of liquid leaking out, then it is probably too wet.
+If no leachate drips from the bottom of your worm farm into the bucket, it may be dry or the outlet may be blocked; use a watering can.
+If you get a lot of liquid leaking out then it is probably too wet.

 I took the photograph at the top of this page; in retrospect it appears to be too damp, but the worms are obviously flourishing despite that.

 Turning over a corner of your farm and seeing if the worms are proliferating is perhaps the best measure of the well-being of your beasties.
 Ideally there should be thick clumps of wriggling nematodes, to give them their biological name.

 Building worm farms is not rocket science.
-It is a wonder what both leachate (erroneously called worm wee) and the vermicast (the compost formed) will do to enrich your garden.
+It is a wonder what both the leachate, erroneously called worm wee and the vermicast (the compost formed) will do to enrich your garden.

-Growing broad beans, also known as favas, is important to me, in part for the vegetable protein but also for the L-dopa they provide for the tremor in my hand.
+Growing broad beans, also known as favas is important to me; in part for the vegetable protein but also for the dopamine they provide for the tremor in my hand.
 Since using leachate from our well-aired worm farms, the plants grow to over six foot tall.
 No inorganic fertiliser is necessary.